View Source AWS.CloudFormation (aws-elixir v1.0.10)

 Activate trusted access with Organizations.

-Activates a public third-party extension, making it available for use in stack templates.
+Activates a public third-party extension, such as a resource or module, to make it available for use in stack templates in your current account and Region.

-Returns configuration data for the specified CloudFormation extensions, from the CloudFormation registry for the account and Region.
+Returns configuration data for the specified CloudFormation extensions, from the CloudFormation registry in your current account and Region.

 Cancels an update on the specified stack.